okdollz/okdollz/README.md

 22 :D

+W2I is highly encouraged since I'm off-tab most of the time.
+If you see me moving like crazy I'm 99% there.

 I play as Dabi or Shoto most of the time but I do have other cosplays and ocs.
 Don't be scared to talk to me!
 I got by Dolly or Bim!
 I use he/him. ^^